OpenRefine/openrefine.org/download.md

 <div id="content">
-  <p>You will find on this page a list of OpenRefine distributions and extensions available for download.
-Are we missing something?
-Want to fix a typo?
-You can submit changes (pull request) <a href="https://github.com/OpenRefine/openrefine.github.com/blob/master/download.md">from here</a>.</p>
+  <p>You will find on this page a list of OpenRefine distributions and extensions available for download.</p>

 <h2 id="official-distribution">Official Distribution</h2>